quantsingularity/QuantumBallot/documentation/deployment_guide/README.md

 ## Deployment Overview

-The Chainocracy system consists of three main components that need to be deployed:
+The QuantumBallot system consists of three main components that need to be deployed:

 1. **Backend API**: Node.js/Express.js server that manages the blockchain and business logic
 2. **Web Frontend**: React application for election committee members